pwin/owlready2/README.rst

 version 2 - 0.3
 ***************
 * Greatly improve performance for individual creation
+* When searching, allow to use "*" as a jocker for any object
 * Bugfixes:
   * Fix nested intersections and unions
+  * Fix boolean

 Links